Louis J. Weichmann: Early life

 In 1862, a year after the outbreak of the American Civil War, both Weichmann and Surratt left the seminary without becoming priests.
 Weichmann went to Washington, D.C., where he taught school for two years at St. Matthew's Institute for Boys.
 After leaving this position in 1864, he became a clerk in the Department of War, headed by Secretary Edwin Stanton.

-Surratt had in the meantime become a courier and agent for the Confederacy, working out of Union territory.
+In the meantime, Surratt become a courier and agent for the Confederacy, working out of Union territory.
 As a result of his earlier friendship with Surratt, Weichmann took lodgings in the boarding house of Surratt's mother, Mary Surratt, in Washington, D.C.
 This brought him into contact with the major conspirators involved in Abraham Lincoln's assassination.
 According to Weichmann's testimony at the trial of the conspirators, John Wilkes Booth, David Herold, Lewis Payne, George Atzerodt, John Surratt, and others continually met at Mary Surratt's boarding house prior to the assassination.

 Weichmann testified that on the day President Lincoln was shot, April 14, 1865, he accompanied Mary Surratt to her other property in Surrattsville, (now Clinton, Maryland), where she delivered items that Booth later retrieved hours after the assassination.
 He further testified that Mary Surratt met with Booth no fewer than three times on that fateful day.

 Samuel Mudd, the doctor who treated Booth's broken leg on the night Lincoln was killed, and claimed to have no knowledge of the conspiracy, was linked by Weichmann's testimony to the events for which he was tried and found guilty as well.
 Augustus Howell, a blockade runner who worked with John Surratt, claimed during the trial that Weichmann provided the Confederates with classified information obtained by his position at the War Department.
 He supposedly hoped to obtain a better job from the Confederate government at Richmond in exchange for his services; however, these accusations were never substantiated.

 Later life

-In his later years Weichmann moved to Anderson, Indiana, where he opened a business school.
+In his later years, Weichmann moved to Anderson, Indiana, where he opened a business school.
 One of his brothers, a Catholic priest, and two of his sisters had moved and settled there.
 Because of some lingering doubt as to the truth and motives of his testimony, Weichmann became a controversial and somewhat ostracized figure by many people.
 That Mary Surratt was the first woman tried and executed for a capital crime by the federal government caused a backlash against him.
 There also were strong anti-Catholic elements that attempted to link Lincoln's death to a Catholic conspiracy.

 Partially because of this, he swore out an affidavit, shortly before his death, reaffirming that all his testimony concerning Abraham Lincoln's assassination was completely true.
 He died a few days later in Anderson, and is buried there at St. Mary's Cemetery.
 Despite his using the spelling Weichmann at the conspiracy trial, in all his official correspondence and as the author of his book, the original family spelling of Wiechmann appears on his tombstone.